drfill/homebrew-liquidsoap/README.md

 # Homebrew-Liquidsoap

-Cloned repository to support latest [Homebrew][homebrew] TAP function out of the box
+Cloned repository to support latest [Homebrew][homebrewhome] TAP function out of the box

 ## Requirements